X

 The widespread use of connected smart devices will continue to raise cyber security risks, since each device can be a potential entry point for cybercriminals.
 Gaining access to one device has the potential to disrupt the entire system.

-Remote workforces present unique challenges
+Remote workforces challenges

 Mobile device and app security